 As I considered the facts about my parenting and about the world in general, I began to see that I was going to have to be much more proactive about this.

-How did I get such greedy kids?
+How did I get such ungrateful children?

 I gave it to them.